Ally McBeal season 5

 The fifth and final season of the television series Ally McBeal commenced airing in the United States on October 29, 2001, concluded on May 20, 2002, and consisted of 22 episodes.
 The entire season originally aired Mondays at 9pm, just like the seasons before.
 Following the episode that aired March 4, 2002, the show went on a six-week hiatus and was replaced by The American Embassy.
 The show returned on April 15, 2002, to air the final 7 episodes.

 It was released on DVD as a six disc boxed set under the title of Ally McBeal: Season Five on February 10, 2003.

 The fifth season had an average rating of 9.4 million viewers in the United States and was ranked #65 on the complete ranking sheet of all the year's shows.
 In addition to being the lowest-rated season of Ally McBeal and the grounds for the show's cancellation on April 18, 2002, it was also the only season of the show that failed to win any Emmy or Golden Globe awards.

 Crew

-The season was produced by 20th Century Fox Home Entertainment and David E. Kelley Productions.
+The season was produced by 20th Century Fox Television and David E. Kelley Productions.
 The executive producers were Bill D'Elia and the creator David E. Kelley, who also wrote 21 out of 22 episodes.
 (This season's "Blowin' in the Wind" is the only episode of the entire series which Kelley is not credited either with writing himself or with jointly writing.)
 Staff writers this season included Constance M. Burge, Roberto Benabib, Peter Blake and Cindy Lichtman.
 Cast member Peter MacNicol co-wrote the penultimate episodes with Kelley, while Greg Germann made his directing debut in the episode Fear of Flirting.
 Alice West served as the co-executive producer of this season.